groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/search-for-electronic-signatures-in-document/search-for-metadata-e-signatures.md

 ---
 id: search-for-metadata-e-signatures
 url: signature/net/search-for-metadata-e-signatures
-title: Search for Metadata e-signatures
+title: How to search for Metadata signatures
 weight: 4
 description: "This topic explains how to search for metadata signatures within the documents with GroupDocs.Signature API."
 keywords: